The Lion King (franchise)

 The Lion King is a Disney media franchise comprising a film series and additional media.
-The success of the original 1994 American animated feature, The Lion King, directed by Roger Allers and Rob Minkoff, led to a direct-to-video sequel and midquel, a 2019 film remake, a television film sequel, two spin-off television series, three educational shorts, several video games, merchandise, and the third-longest-running musical in Broadway history, which garnered six Tony Awards including Best Musical.
-The franchise, led by the musical's box office at $8.1 billion (as of December 2017), is the highest-grossing entertainment property.
+The success of animated original 1994 American feature film, The Lion King, directed by Roger Allers and Rob Minkoff, led to a direct-to-video sequel and prequel, a photorealistically animated remake in 2019, a 2024 prequel/sequel to the 2019 film, a television film sequel, two spin-off television series, three educational shorts, several video games, merchandise, and the third-longest-running musical in Broadway history, which garnered six Tony Awards including Best Musical.
+The franchise is one of the highest-grossing media franchises of all time.
 The franchise as a whole has EGOT-ed, meaning it has won the four biggest awards of American show business.

 The franchise mainly revolves about a pride of lions who oversee a large swath of African savanna as their "kingdom" known as the Pride Lands, with their leader Simba watching over it as "king".
-The first three animated films are widely known for being influenced by the works of William Shakespeare, as well as other works based on his material.
+The first three animated feature films are widely known for being influenced by the works of William Shakespeare, as well as other works based on his material.
+It is one of Disney's most lucrative franchises, with earnings estimated to be exceeding $11.6 billion as of 2019.